Now searching for:

-Universities Australia (2011) National Best Practice Framework offers a pedagogical scaffold for the development of ICC in undergraduate degrees.
+Universities Australia (2011) National Best Practice Framework offers a pedagogical scaffold for the development of Indigenous Australian content in undergraduate courses and master by coursework courses.
 This staged approach aims to gradually build people’s confidence in and capacity to communicate and work within a range of settings and situations.
 Students require space to listen, discuss, reflect, ponder, ask questions, critique and inquire into a range of perspectives on a topic, thereby helping them to see connections, to build their stance and identity.

 Teaching practices start with your ‘journey within’, your cultural identities and beliefs as a teacher, your current approaches to teaching and student learning, and being clear on your pedagogical purpose.
 We aim to support our students to develop into people whose ways of knowing, being and doing can flourish within the diverse cultural contexts they reside in, and encounter.

 A strengths-based model underpins teaching practices to ensure all students have exposure to a range of cultural narratives – Aboriginal and Torres Strait Islander success stories of challenge, inquiry, justice, courage, and resilience.
 Privileging Elders’ voices can be achieved through: